-In an urgent release, council said the Coromandel Peninsula was experiencing significant rainfall with more rain expected today.
+In an urgent release, Thames-Coromandel District Council said the Coromandel Peninsula was experiencing significant rainfall with more rain expected today, January 21.
 Rivers and creeks are rising rapidly, it said.

 “We ask campground owners to proactively stay alert and manage any of their hazards.”